Frequently Asked Questions

 Most chapters meet monthly to review applications and decide on a recipient though some chapters make decisions at live "pitch" events open to the public.
 If you haven't heard anything within a few months of applying, it's likely your project was not selected.
 Most chapters continue to consider applications from previous months, however, so there's no need to apply again unless your idea has changed.

 We'd love for you to help out!
 First and foremost, if you know someone with awesome ideas that need support, you should send them our way.
 But if you want to go the next mile and become a trustee, please reach out to your local chapter.
-If there isn't a local chapter, and you'd like to start one, drop us a line at email@example.com.
+If there isn't a local chapter, and you'd like to start one, you can learn more about how to do that here.